You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can I Take Aspirin with Vascepa?
 A Comprehensive Guide

 Aspirin and Vascepa are two medications that are commonly prescribed to treat different health conditions.
 Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, inflammation, and fever, while Vascepa is a prescription omega-3 fatty acid medication used to treat high triglycerides.
-When considering taking these medications together, it's essential to understand their potential interactions and side effects.
+When it comes to taking these medications together, it's essential to understand the potential interactions and side effects.

 What is Aspirin?

-Aspirin is a well-known medication that has been used for decades to treat various health conditions.
-It works by blocking the production of prostaglandins, which are hormone-like substances that cause pain, inflammation, and fever.
-Aspirin is available over-the-counter (OTC) in low doses and is often used to treat headaches, muscle aches, and joint pain.
+Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to reduce pain, inflammation, and fever.
+It works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
+Aspirin is commonly used to treat conditions such as headaches, muscle and joint pain, and menstrual cramps.

 Can I Take Aspirin with Vascepa?

-While both medications are commonly prescribed, taking aspirin with Vascepa may not be recommended.
+While both medications are commonly prescribed, taking aspirin with Vascepa requires careful consideration.
 According to the Vascepa prescribing information, aspirin may increase the risk of bleeding when taken with Vascepa.
-This is because both medications can thin the blood, increasing the risk of bleeding complications.
+This is because both medications can thin the blood, increasing the risk of bleeding and bruising.

 Potential Interactions

-* Increased risk of stomach ulcers: Aspirin can irritate the stomach lining, increasing the risk of stomach ulcers.
-Vascepa may also increase this risk.
+* Increased risk of stomach ulcers: Aspirin can increase the risk of stomach ulcers, which may be exacerbated by Vascepa.

 Expert Insights